slashingweapon/as-perod/Lemonfall.md

 The records are fairly extensive and keeping them up to date employs two scribes full-time.
 There is rarely anyone in the jail cells, but the sherriff and his helpers are almost always out and about.

 Iaden's daytime receiving chambers are here, a set of small but well-appointed rooms.
-On her desk are well-thumbed, heavily bookmarked copies of Pherad's [[Land Management]] and Oquai's [[Forms and Protocols of Government]], the canonical texts of Asperian administration.
+On her desk are well-thumbed, heavily bookmarked copies of Pherad's [Land Management](Land Management.html) and Oquai's [Forms and Protocols of Government](Forms and Protocols of Government.html), the canonical texts of Asperian administration.

 Lemonfall has its own full-time crown auditor (a zelous man without humor named Fealous) because of the financial problems it had for several years under Lemandis.

 == Healer & Herbalist ==

-[[perod-secrets:Lemonfall|Hirisu]] (HA FM) used to live outside town, but with her children grown and her husband passed away she bought the lease to her tiny house with roon for a garden.
+[Hirisu](perod-secrets:Lemonfall.html) (HA FM) used to live outside town, but with her children grown and her husband passed away she bought the lease to her tiny house with roon for a garden.
 People come here for healing, locally-available herbs, poltices, and such.

 Hirisu has a Graymalkin named "Bobby", whom she sends on errands and is often seen running around the town.